LouisIkpon/elist_analysis/README.md

 ## Regional Comparisons

+**Regional analysis was used as a consistency check to understand whether product demand and operational performance varied meaningfully across markets.**

-* Regional results show consistent product demand patterns and broadly similar operational performance across markets.
-Apple AirPods Headphones are the #1 product in every region, with order volume led by NA (24,731), followed by EMEA (15,090), APAC (5,662), and LATAM (2,636)—so performance in this single product has a global impact.
+- Product demand patterns are highly consistent across regions.
+Apple AirPods Headphones are the top-selling product in every market, with order volume led by North America (24,731), followed by EMEA (15,090), APAC (5,662), and LATAM (2,636).
+This indicates that performance in a single high-volume product has a global impact rather than being driven by region-specific preferences.

-* On delivery performance (using the segment of 2022 website purchases + all mobile app purchases), average time-to-deliver is tightly clustered around ~7.5 days, with EMEA highest at ~7.53 days (APAC ~7.51, NA ~7.52, LATAM ~7.52), suggesting regional differences in average delivery speed are minimal in that slice.
+- Delivery performance is also broadly consistent across regions.
+Using 2022 website purchases and all mobile app purchases, average time-to-deliver is tightly clustered around ~7.5 days across all markets (EMEA ~7.53, NA ~7.52, LATAM ~7.52, APAC ~7.51), suggesting minimal regional differences in fulfillment speed within this segment.

+Overall, these results suggest that regional differences are not a primary driver of performance variation, allowing product- and customer-level strategies to be applied consistently across markets.

 # Recommendations